How Often Should You Clean Solar Panels in Australia?

 Water pools on flat panels rather than sheeting off, leaving mineral deposits after each rainfall.
 Dust doesn’t slide off.
 Bird droppings sit in puddles and bake on in summer heat.

 If your system is on a flat or low-pitch roof: clean every 3–4 months, or use a specialised robotic cleaning service.
+The cleaning frequency for flat-mounted solar panels is substantially higher than for tilted installations.

-What Happens If You Leave Panels Uncleaned?
+What Happens If You Don’t Clean Solar Panels Regularly?

 Short-term (under 6 months): 5–15% output reduction.
 Recoverable with a clean.